Managing Pain / Webinar

 Date: 21st August 2019

-Learn more about how you can manage the pain related symptoms of MS.Register for Webinar
+Learn more about how you can manage the pain related symptoms of MS.View Webinar

 No two people experience MS pain in the same way.
 Pain ‘experiences’ can range from annoying to uncomfortable or excruciating.
 It can have a big impact on the person living with it yet is completely invisible.
 Pain is a common symptom in multiple sclerosis and may occur at any point in the course of the condition or it may not at all.